-Unit testing focuses on specific business requirements and occurs throughout the project to ensure that configuration builds and system integration or development code meets quality standards.
-Unit testing or quality assurance occurs prior to introducing solutions and changes into the integrated testing process.
-Include end-users when building the unit test scenarios that developers and analysts will use in the construction of your new core system and integration points.
-Offer demonstrations of the application being unit tested, in addition to code reviews, as part of the sign-off request for the unit test.

-Prototype testing validates your business decisions soon after requirements gathering and provides the project team with confirmation that decisions made by the different business areas will successfully integrate into the system business configuration.
-This testing is used as a "first look" into how the system works and helps validate certain configuration design and solutions prior to the build - this is intended to be a playground area.
+- Unit testing focuses on specific business requirements and occurs throughout the project to ensure that configuration builds and system integration or development code meets quality standards.
+Unit testing occurs prior to introducing solutions and changes into the integrated testing process.
+Include end users when building the unit test scenarios that developers and analysts will execute in the construction of the new core-system and integration points.
+Offer demonstrations of the application being unit tested, in addition to code reviews, as part of the sign-off request for the unit test. - Prototype testing validates your business decisions soon after initial requirements gathering has begun and provides the project team with confirmation that decisions made by the different business areas will successfully integrate into the system's business configuration.
+This testing is used as a "first look" into how the system works and helps validate certain configuration design and solutions prior to the build.
+This is intended to be a playground area.

-Setting up the prototype test environment should focus on the minimum necessary configuration and data to perform the tests required.
+Setting up the prototype-test environment should focus on the minimum necessary configuration and data to perform the tests required.
 Select a line of business that represents a high-volume of members/claims or a cross-section of administrative capabilities for your organization.
 Demonstrate the prototype to the business leads and project sponsors.

-The demonstration creates an opportunity for the audience to provide feedback and identify missed requirements before moving into a full build of all the enrollment, benefits, premium billing, and provider contract capabilities necessary to successfully configure your business.
-Importantly, prototyping represents the first phase of collaboration with the business teams responsible for the configuration of your system.
+The demonstration creates an opportunity for the audience to provide feedback and identify missed requirements before moving into a full build of all the enrollment, benefits, premium billing, and provider-contract capabilities necessary to successfully configure your business.